Hyperparameter optimization

 Snoek, Swersky, Zemel, et al. 2014.
 Input Warping for Bayesian Optimization of Non-Stationary Functions.”
 In Proceedings of the 31st International Conference on Machine Learning (ICML-14).

-Srinivas, Krause, Kakade, et al. 2012.
+Srinivas, Krause, Kakade, et al. 2010.
 Gaussian Process Optimization in the Bandit Setting: No Regret and Experimental Design.”
-IEEE Transactions on Information Theory.
+In Proceedings of the 27th International Conference on International Conference on Machine Learning.
+ICML’10.

 Swersky, Snoek, and Adams.
 2013.
 Multi-Task Bayesian Optimization.”
 In Advances in Neural Information Processing Systems 26.